New for Elastic Cloud Enterprise 2.6.0:

 Better traffic management.
 Elastic Cloud Enterprise now supports two major traffic management features:

 - IP filtering.
-You can now limit access to your deployments hosted on Elastic Cloud Enterprise to a specific list of whitelisted IPs.
+You can now limit access to your deployments hosted on Elastic Cloud Enterprise to a specific list of explicitly allowed IPs.
 IP filtering is useful if you have a list of known IPs that your users are connecting from.
 You can use this feature to limit access from your internal company network or VPC, where all connections are going out from a common gateway, for example.
-Learn more …
+Check IP traffic filters.

 - New supported Linux distributions.
 With this version of ECE, we now officially support and recommend the following Linux distributions: Ubuntu 18.04 LTS (Bionic Beaver) and Red Hat Enterprise Linux (RHEL) 8 and CentOS 8.